vivngo/Parallel_Course/Github.md

 -   -n: submits a parallel job and specifies the number of tasks in the job.
 -   -a: this option denotes a wrapper script required to run SMP or MPI jobs.
 The most important wrappers are[1]:
     -   Shared Memory (**openmp**).
 This is a type of parallel job that runs multiple threads or processes on a single multi-core machine.
 OpenMP programs are a type of shared memory parallel program.
     -   Distributed Memory (**intelmpi**).
 This type of parallel job runs multiple processes over multiple processors with communication between them.
-This can be on a single machine but is typically thought of as going across multiple machines.
-There are several methods of achieving this via a message passing protocol but the most common, by far, is MPI (Message Passing Interface).
+This can be on a single machine, but is typically thought of as going across multiple machines.
+There are several methods of achieving this via a message passing protocol, but the most common, by far, is MPI (Message Passing Interface).
     -   Hybrid Shared/Distributed Memory (**openmpi**).
 This type of parallel job uses distributed memory parallelism across compute nodes, and shared memory parallelism within each compute node.
-There are several methods for achieving this but the most common is OpenMP/MPI.
+There are several methods for achieving this, but the most common is OpenMP/MPI.

 ### The **bsub** command: Submitting jobs to the cluster

 **bsub** submits information regarding your job to the batch system.
 Instead of writing a large *bsub* command in the terminal, we will create a shell file specifying all the *bsub* requirements.

-The shell files can be created through either the linux terminal using the editor *nano* or Notepad++ in Windows.
+The shell files can be created through either the Linux terminal using the editor *nano* or Notepad++ in Windows.

 Non-parallel jobs
 -----------------

-For creating the shell file we will use the Linux text editor **nano**.
+For creating the shell file, we will use the Linux text editor **nano**.

 ``` r